 Outdoor Research Systems

-The holding facility is comprised of four outdoor systems.
-The green tank system is comprised of five 5-foot tanks that are used for holding or isolating fish.
-The second system is the brood-line which is comprised of eleven 5-foot tanks.
+The Outdoor Research facility is comprised of three outdoor systems.
+The first system is the brood-line which is comprised of eleven 5-foot tanks.
 This is a multi-purpose system that can be used as an overflow when there is an excess of fish, and also for experiments.
 The system also has programmable vibratory feeders for each tank.
-Third is the 8-foot system, which has three 8-foot tanks.
+Second is the 8-foot system, which has three 8-foot tanks.
 It does not have programmable feeders, but instead has belt feeders that have to be re-filled every morning.
 This system is used for holding large amounts of matured fish.
 The last system is the 20-foot system which includes four 20-foot tanks.
-These tanks only use raw, untreated water.
-These tanks are mainly used for holding large amounts of matured fish at ambient temperatures and also use belt feeders.
+These tanks are mainly used for holding large amounts of matured fish and also use belt feeders.

 Additional Research Systems

 The snail system is used to culture ramshorn snails that are used to aid in fish cultures.
 The system contains 20 five-gallon buckets with dividers in each bucket to increase surface area and maximize the number of snails per bucket.

 The living stream system is an interesting and unique system; it’s a recirculating, temperature-controlled system that creates a current.
 It has a small window on the side for observing or recording fish as they swim against the current.